-To develop a deeper understanding of the role of southern oceans in the global climate system CSIRO has collaborated to create the $20 million Centre for Southern Hemisphere Oceans Research (CSHOR).
-The Centre was launched in May 2017.
+To develop a deeper understanding of the role of southern hemisphere oceans in the global climate system CSIRO has collaborated to create the $20 million Centre for Southern Hemisphere Oceans Research (CSHOR).

 The Centre, based at CSIRO Marine Laboratories in Hobart, will conduct research to improve our understanding of the complex nature of the climate system, leading to information, products and services to assist Australia, China and the world to better manage the impacts of climate variability and climate change.